aicell-lab/ddls-course/content/course/ddls-2024/final-project/_index.md

     - Explain how you plan to solve the problem (including which course concepts will be applied)
     - Describe the expected outcome

+**Submit Your Proposal (opens in week 38)**:

+- **Submission Deadline**: **30th September 2024**.

+{{< cta cta_text="Click Here to Submit" cta_link="https://forms.gle/H818K3SUW8LUcU7K8" >}}

+The teaching team will review the proposals and provide feedback on 2nd October 2024, during the computer lab.
+Once your proposal is approved, you can begin working on your project.

+### Working on your project

+Once you revised your proposal based on the feedback, you can start working on your project.
+The final project should be completed by **27th October 2024**.
+You will have the opportunity to consult with the teaching team during the hackathon (9th-11th October 2024) or on **17th October 2024**.

+For complete the project, you need to submit a project report and present your project together.

+While working on the project, please take notes and update your project report.
+For master students, save figures and results to slides which you will use for the final presentation.

 **FAIR Data and Open Science Recommendations:**

 To promote the **FAIR** (Findable, Accessible, Interoperable, Reusable) principles, we encourage the use of public datasets.
 If you are working with a private dataset, consider how you might make it publicly available in the future.